csc-training/csc-env-eff/slides/06_understanding_usage.md

 - The computing resources are shared among hundreds of your colleagues, who all have different resource needs
 - Resources allocated to your job are not available for others to use
    - Important to request only the resources you need and ensure that the resources are used efficiently
-- If you _can_ use more resources, should you?
+- Even if you _can_ use more resources, should you?

 # One resource type will be a bottleneck